patrickisgreat/exacttargetlaravel/README.md

     composer update --dev

-Next, You will have to fill out your CLIENT_ID and CLIENT_SECRET into the `.env` file included with this package in this package's root directory.
-You MUST also fill out the same variables and rename the file `config.php.template` that gets installed as a dependancy in your PROJECT's vendor folder under `vendor/exacttarget/fuel-sdk-php/config.php.template`.
+Next, You will have to fill out your CLIENT_ID and CLIENT_SECRET into the config.php file included with this package in this package's root directory.
+You MUST also fill out the same variables and rename the file `config.php.template` that gets installed along with this package's dependancy -- Fuel SDK -- in your PROJECT's vendor folder under `vendor/exacttarget/fuel-sdk-php/config.php.template`.
 	Also included with this package is a directory called `wsdl` which includes a file called `ExactTargetWSDL.xml`.
-Copy this directory into `vendor/exacttarget/fuel-sdk-php/`, and update the config file's `xmlloc` variable to the following value: `'xmlloc' => __DIR__.'/wsdl/ExactTargetWSDL.xml'`.
+Copy this directory and it's contents into `vendor/exacttarget/fuel-sdk-php/`, and update the config file's `xmlloc` variable to the following value: `'xmlloc' => __DIR__.'/wsdl/ExactTargetWSDL.xml'`.

 I know this is a bit of a pain in terms of configuration.
 As soon as the Exact Target REST api gets more flushed out with more Data Event endpoints I will deprecate the SOAP methods and use of the Fuel SDK.
 At that time most of the above configuration will not be necessary.